A beautifully illustrated logbook for every gallery you visit — photos, companions, exhibitions, the favourite piece. Letterboxd, but for museums.

 Yes.
 Museum Log is free, with no caps on visits, photos, or museums.
 We may offer optional paid features in the future, but logging your visits will always be free.

 Your logbook syncs through your private iCloud automatically.
-Anthropic, Apple, and we never see your visits — they live in your iCloud, encrypted.
+No one at Museum Log ever sees your visits — they live in your iCloud, private to you.

 Not yet.
 We're iPhone-first while we get the experience right.
 Sign up for the newsletter and we'll let you know when Android lands.